AF011/Banglore_House_Pred/README.md

 - **In-depth Market Insights**: Gain valuable insights into real estate trends within selected neighborhoods.
 - **Intuitive User Interface**: Built using Streamlit, the application provides a straightforward and engaging user experience.

+## Technology Stack

+- Python
+- Pandas
+- NumPy
+- Matplotlib
+- Streamlit
+- Scikit-learn

+## Live Application

+The application is live and can be accessed at [Banglore House Prediction](https://banglore-house-pred-af011.streamlit.app/).

+## Getting Started

+To get a local copy up and running, follow these simple steps.

+### Prerequisites

+Ensure you have Python installed on your system.
+The application was developed using Python 3.8.

 ## Installation

 Get the project up and running on your local machine by following these steps: